limix/CellRegMap/input_files.md

 ## Brief description of the model terms

 <!-- In the [usage page](https://limix.github.io/CellRegMap/usage.html) the input files are listed, here we provide a brief description of their significance.  -->
-The following terms should be provided as input files, where n is the total number of cells:
+The following terms should be provided as input files:

 * **Phenotype vector (<img src="https://render.githubusercontent.com/render/math?math=y">)** - in the linear mixed model, this is the outcome variable.
 In eQTL mapping, this represents expression level of a given gene of interest, across samples.
 The main application of CellRegMap is using scRNA-seq data, in which case this will be a column vector, with length corresponding to the number of cells considered.
 For optimal fit with the model (which assumes a Gaussian distribution) we recommend [quantile normalising](https://github.com/limix/limix/blob/master/limix/qc/_quant_gauss.py) this vector, or at least standardising it.

 * **Genotype vector (<img src="https://render.githubusercontent.com/render/math?math=g">)** - SNP vector.